 Washing your face too much: If you have acne, it doesn’t mean that you have a dirty face.
 Washing your face multiple times or more than twice a day is not going to reduce your acne.
 Your skin will become dry, and it may worsen the acne.
 It can cause acne to become more inflamed.
 If you really want to fight acne, remove those scrubs and brushes and get a gentle, non-foaming, cleansing face wash.
 Use warm water and was twice a day.

 Accutane: Also known as the king of miracle cures for acne.
 It is not a drug that can be taken orally.
 It also needs proper medical supervision and prescription.
 It requires regular patient check-ups due to its toxicity within the body.

 Vitex: This is usually used to fight against menstruation and hormonal problems, but it can also cure acne.
-It prevents your pituitary gland from producing too much prolactin.
-And why it doesn’t work sometimes?
-Vitex can make some hormonal balances worse especially if you have PCOS.
-It is important to know that vitex is a potent herb.
-It should only be used if you are sure what specific hormone imbalances you have.
+It prevents your pituitary glands producing an excess of prolactin.
+And why doesn’t it work sometimes?
+This is due to vitex being responsible for making imbalances of the hormones.
+It is important to know; vitex is a powerful herb.
+Only use vitex when you become aware of the imbalanced hormones that are affecting you.

 There are many ways to treat different types of acne.
 Not all will be effective for you.
 We have provided the causes and symptoms of acne.
 Don’t hesitate to go to your physician if you require treatment for acne.
 They are best qualified to treat your medical condition and can individualize treatment.